sloppylopez/Cartuli-AI-Assitant/README.md

 <p>We would like to express our gratitude to the open-source community for their valuable contributions and support in
     making <strong>Cartuli</strong> a reality.</p>

-<p>Join us on this exciting journey with <strong>Cartuli</strong>, your ultimate AI Helpful Assistant for Windows 11.
+<p>Join us on this exciting journey with <strong>Cartuli</strong>, your actually helpful AI Assistant for Windows 11.
     Let's automate and streamline our daily development chores like never before! 🚀🤖</p>

 <h2>Disclaimer</h2>